viviRbi/vyNote/readme.md

 7. If 2 interfaces have the same variable names and you implement both, what happens?

-8. Why does HashTable not take null key?
+## Why does HashTable not take null key?
+- Because HashTable serilize the key, if it takes null, it'll throw a null pointer exception

 9. What new syntax for creating variables was introduced with Java 10?

 10. Is there an interactive REPL tool for Java like there is for languages like Python?

 11. What are collection factory methods?

-SQL
+## SQL
 1. Explain what SQL is.
 What are some SQL databases?

 2. Draw a simple ERD for modelling Students and Classes